-Workforce analytics has featured prominently in many discussions and trend reports, including our Nordic HR 2018 Survey.
+Workforce analytics has featured prominently in many discussions and trend reports, including our Nordic HR 2018 Survey and HR trends in 2020 eGuide.
 However, what has been lacking so far is a simple introduction into the topic.
 Here are three things anyone working within HR should understand when planning to embark on their own journey into workforce analytics.

 1. Workforce analytics explains business phenomena using people data

 Let’s begin by correcting a common misunderstanding: workforce analytics is not like traditional retrospective or legal HR reporting tools that you could get directly from your payroll system for instance.